nighttiger1990/webpack-for-react-from-scratch/README.md

   "build": "webpack"
 }
 ```
 Whenever you run webpack it will automatically look for a configuration file.
-Create a new file named webpack.config.jsinside the project folder:
+Create a new file named `webpack.config.js` inside the project folder:

 ```
 touch webpack.config.js